rcardin/rcardin.github.io/_posts/2017-04-10-dependency-dot.markdown

 In software engineering we have a *mantra*, that was taught us from the very beginning:

-> Dependency between components must be minimized, making components loose coupled.
+> Dependency between components must be minimized, making components loosely coupled.

 Why is this principle so important?
 The main concept that is behind it is that we should be free to change a component to resolve a bug, or to add a new feature, or to do whatever we want, without